darktable-org/dtdocs/content/module-reference/processing-modules/color-mapping.md

 : The number of color clusters to use.
 If you change this parameter all collected color clusters are reset and need to be acquired anew.

 color dominance
 : This parameter controls the mapping between source and target clusters.
-At the lowest value mapping is based on color proximity.
+At the minimum value mapping is based on color proximity.
 This typically leads to very subtle effects on the target image.
 At the maximum value mapping is based on the relative weight of the color clusters – dominant colors of the source image are mapped to dominant colors of the target image.
-This typically leads to a very bold effect.
+This typically leads to a very strong effect.
 Intermediate values incrementally shift between these extremes.

 histogram equalization
 : Modify the target image's contrast by matching its histogram with the histogram of the source image.
 This slider controls the extent of this effect.